-Sue: OK, so the Doctor started a huge fire and he ****ed with the time line as well.
-Well that’s just great, isn’t it?top
+Sue: Okay, so the Doctor started a huge fire and he ****ed with the time line as well.
+Well that’s just great, isn’t it?

 Sue: That was crap.
 The only redeeming features were the wood, the bloke from On the Buses and Peter Davison.
 Everything else, and especially the direction, was dreadful.
 There was nothing to it.
 Bland, boring, bollocks.